Friday, March 14, 2025

 In a tiny brick house on Baltimore’s North Amity Street in 1833-1835 Edgar Allan Poe wrote some of the early stories that would make him the father of the modern short story, and create and define the modern genres of mystery, horror and science fiction.
 (Poe Baltimore website)

-Hong had time to develop his approach, the demolition of the Poe Homes has not yet started.
-Last week he presented the fruits of his translation of poetry into architectural form to the Baltimore design review panel UDAAP.
+Hong had time to develop his approach, the demolition of the Poe Homes has not yet started and the Choice Grant from the federal government is in jeopardy.
+Last week Hong presented the fruits of his translation of poetry into architectural form to the Baltimore design review panel UDAAP.

 The challenge of translating the poetry of Poe into architecture originates with the fact that the Baltimore museum doesn't have a lot of objects to exhibit.
 These are mostly on display in Richmond's Poe museum located in Richmonds oldest building, the Old Stone House on East Main Street, a far more accessible location than the one in Baltimore.
 Boston, Richmond and Baltimore each claim some part of the poet who never stayed too long in one place.
 Baltimore has the advantage that Poe not only lived in the Poe House on Amity Street for four years but also died in this city, his grave next to Westminster Hall.
 Like Poe's life, his death and even his gravesite had its mishaps, mysteries and confusion.